Federal Misbranding of Drugs Attorney

 The United States Food and Drug Administration is a federal agency charged with investigating the misbranding and mislabeling of drugs.

 Are Foreign Versions Of U.S. Approved Drugs Illegal To Ship In The United States?

 The Federal Food, Drug, and Cosmetic Act prohibit the interstate shipment and importation of drugs that lack FDA approval.
 Unapproved drugs are any drugs, including foreign-made versions of U.S. approved drugs, which have not been manufactured or distributed with FDA approval.

-What Laws Does The U.S. Government Use to Prosecute Cases involving the Misbranding of Drugs?
+What Laws Does The U.S. Government Use to Prosecute Cases involving the Misbranding and Mislabeling of Drugs?

-Prosecutors may charge persons accused of misbranding pursuant to a number of different laws, including:
+Prosecutors may charge persons accused of misbranding and mislabeling pursuant to a number of different laws, including:

 Are you looking for the best federal criminal defense lawyer in Tampa Florida to handle a misbranding of drugs case?
 Contact Attorney David C. Hardy.

 Tampa Attorney David C. Hardy is a former prosecutor that now represents people in matters related to federal criminal offenses.

 Attorney Hardy is Board Certified by the Florida Bar and the National Board of Trial Advocacy as an Expert in Criminal Trial Law.
 In the Federal Courts, he has handled a wide variety of cases including international extradition, drug trafficking, bank fraud, health care fraud, immigration offenses, aggravated identity theft, the misbranding of drugs, and firearms offenses.
 He has represented clients in Federal Trial and Appellate Courts in Florida, Texas, and Georgia.

 Attorney Hardy has the knowledge, skills, and experience to guide you through this process and obtain the best possible results.
 Contact Attorney Hardy for a free consultation.